Abandoned & Little-Known Airfields:

 According to Dan MacPherson, the Inn was built at a cost of $2 million in 1948 (which was an awful lot of money in 1948!).

-The earliest depiction which has been located of the original Apple Valley Airport was on a 1950 Sectional Chart (according to K.O.
-Eckland),
+The earliest depiction which has been located of the original Apple Valley Airport was on the September 1949 Sectional Chart,

-which depicted Apple Valley Airport as having a 4,200' dirt runway.
+which depicted Apple Valley Airport as having a 4,200' unpaved runway.

-The earliest photo which has been located of the original Apple Valley Airport was a 1951 aerial view (courtesy of Ray Dedrick via Paul Bern)
+The earliest photo which has been located of the original Apple Valley Airport was a 1951 aerial view looking northwest (courtesy of Ray Dedrick via Paul Bern)

 which depicted the field as having a single asphalt east/west runway.